knoxa/knoxa.github.io/pentominoes/index.md

 Another random approach is to create a degenerate solution and randomly transform pairs of pentominoes until a true solution is reached.
 As noted above, it's not obvious if a transformation step will take you closer to the solution or not.
-I first tried making a completely random choice (from adjoining pairs that can transform), which failed to succeed in the first hundred thousand trials.
+I first tried making a completely random choice (from adjoining pairs that can transform), which failed to succeed in the first hundred thousand transformations.
 The number of unique pentominoes fluctuates under this method, and there are some things to be learned about the frequency of occurrence of pentomino types in degenerate solutions.
 Notably, the P pentomino is the most common and the X pentomino the least common.